MLDaily/MLDaily.github.io/_posts/2016-01-08-regression.md

     <mn>1</mn></msub>  <mtext> )</mtext>
 </math><br>

-The above equation needs to be repeated till convergence in order to minimise.
+The above equation needs to be repeated till it converges in order to minimise.

 <strong>Learning Rate ( <math xmlns="http://www.w3.org/1998/Math/MathML" display="inline"> <mi>&#x03b1;<!--ALPHA--></mi></math> )</strong> <br>
 The learning rate defines our step size.
 The step size can be any numerical value, but it has to be intelligently put.
 Consider this, if you take a large step size, you might reach a point on the curve when the <math xmlns="http://www.w3.org/1998/Math/MathML" display="inline">
     <mi>&#x3b8;<!--THETA--></mi>
 </math> starts oscillating between two values and there is now way the process will converge.
-In such a case your machine will enter infinte loop.
+In such a case your machine will enter an infinite loop.
 If your step size is very small, the machine takes time to reach the minimum.
-So, the step size needs to be neither too large, nor too small, it has to be intelligently choosen with respect to your data.
+So, the step size needs to be neither too large, nor too small, it has to be intelligently chosen with respect to your data.

 Representing the above explanation as code: